-Crown's strategy with regards to its investment in WireIE involves the creation of a capital pool that invests in high-quality, recurring network services revenue of WireIE and, potentially, of other network services companies.
+Crown's strategy with regards to its investments in Network Services businesses involves the creation of a capital pool that invests in high-quality, recurring network services revenue of WireIE and Galaxy and, potentially, of other network services companies.
 As the capital pool grows, Crown will seek to raise additional capital commitments from third-party investors to fund future asset growth.
 In addition to investment income earned from Crown's network services investments, we anticipate that we will earn fees in relation to our role as manager of this capital pool.